projecteru/redis-trib.py/README.md

     redis-trib.py join CLUSTER_HOST:PORT NEW_NODE_HOST:PORT

+The above APIs balance slots automatically and not configurable.

 Add another node to a cluster, but neither set as slave nor migrating slots to it

     redis-trib.py join_no_load CLUSTER_HOST:PORT NEW_NODE_HOST:PORT